Ancient Greek mercenaries

-2nd millennium BCE
+2nd millennium BC

 The term misthophoros originally applied to someone who worked in return for payment by salary.
 That included hired labour and the word was very soon applied to hired professional soldiers and sailors.
 Armed forces in Minoan Crete and Mycenae may essentially have been citizen armies and navies but, according to the Trojan War legend, the Mycenaeans relied heavily on their alliance with other Greek city-states.
 Whether or not either side employed mercenaries is open to speculation but what can be said is that complete details of the organisation and structure of Bronze Age armies are unclear to us and the employment of mercenaries cannot be excluded.

-After the Egyptian Pharaoh Rameses II (r.1279–1213 BCE) defeated the Sherden sea pirates at the beginning of his reign, he hired many of them to serve in his bodyguard.
+After the Egyptian Pharaoh Rameses II (r.1279–1213 BC) defeated the Sherden sea pirates at the beginning of his reign, he hired many of them to serve in his bodyguard.
 It has been suggested that some of them were from Ionia.
-In the reign (1213–1203 BCE) of his successor Merneptah, Egypt was attacked by their Libyan neighbours and some experts believe that the Libyan army included mercenaries from Europe.
+In the reign (1213–1203 BC) of his successor Merneptah, Egypt was attacked by their Libyan neighbours and some experts believe that the Libyan army included mercenaries from Europe.
 Among them were people termed Ekwash and it has been proposed that this meant Achaean, but there is no certainty of that as other evidence points to an attempted encroachment by Libyans only upon neighbouring territory.